Beginner Bodyweight Workout – Introduction

 - English (Publication Language)

 - 200 Pages - 03/01/2014 (Publication Date) - Robert Hale (Publisher)

-This book by ex-British Royal Marine and fitness specialist Patrick Dale, is packed with home workout ideas, as well as for instructions for making your own exercise equipment.
+This book by ex-British Royal Marine and fitness specialist Patrick Dale is packed with home workout ideas, as well as instructions for making your own exercise equipment.

-Beginner Bodyweight Workout – Final Thoughts
+Beginner Bodyweight Workouts – Wrapping Up

 For a start, you can work out at any time, and there won’t be a line of people waiting to use the same equipment that you want.

-Whether you rely entirely on bodyweight exercises, buy a few items of workout equipment, or build a state-of-the-art home or garage gym, working out at home is a viable way to get fit, build muscle, and get strong.
+Whether you rely entirely on bodyweight exercises, buy a few items of workout equipment, or build a state-of-the-art home or garage gym, working out at home is a great way to get fit, build muscle, and get strong.

-Whether you plan on competing or not, this Beginner Powerlifting Program for Fitness and Strength will help you make the most from the Big 3 compound lifts that make up the sport of Powerlifting.
+Whether you plan on competing or not, this Beginner Powerlifting Program for Fitness and Strength will help you make the most of the Big 3 compound lifts that make up the sport of Powerlifting.